 Tertiary recovery is defined by the oil industry as the use of any improved recovery method to remove additional oil after secondary recovery.
 One method of tertiary recovery practiced in the industry, where conditions permit, is the injection of carbon dioxide into the formation.
 This consists of injecting a prescribed amount of CO2 into the reservoir followed by an injection of water and a subsequent injection of CO2.
 Although CO2 can be injected continuously, it is not cost effective to implement this process.
-At the time of this report, there are no known CO2 injection wells or tertiary recovery projects being operated in the vicinity of the WIPP Site.
+At the time of this report, there are no known CO2 injection wells or tertiary recovery projects being operated in the vicinity of the WIPP Site, although several are being operated by oil companies in the Texas portion of the Delaware Basin.

-2.8.1 Nine-Township Injection Wells
+2.9.1 Nine-Township Injection Wells

 Secondary recovery projects occurring in the nine-township area are on a small scale.
 There are three injection wells located in the nine-township area surrounding the WIPP Site.
 Phillips Petroleum operates two injection wells, James "A" #3 and #12, located in section 2-T22S-R30E, northwest of the site.
-Both are active and injecting approximately 43,000 barrels per month at a maximum permitted pressure of 945 psi for #3 and 1,120 psi for #12.
+Both are active and injecting near the maximum permitted pressure of 945 psi for #3 and 1,120 psi for #12.
 Both first injected water in the early 1990s.
 The other injection well, the Neff Federal #3, is operated by Pogo Producing Co. and is located in section 25-T22S-R31E.
-It went online in 1995 and has injected approximately 683,000 barrels of water at a maximum permitted pressure of 1,410 psi.
+It went online in 1995 and has injected approximately 1,318,396 barrels of water at a maximum permitted pressure of 1,410 psi.
 All three wells are injecting into the Brushy Canyon Formation of the Delaware Mountain Group at approximately 7,200 feet.

-2.8.2 Nine-Township Salt Water Disposal Wells
+2.9.2 Nine-Township Salt Water Disposal Wells